|

 been punished enough.
 I think we better release you from

-he takes him by the hand into the lounge Monty:
+the legume and transfer you talents to the meat. he takes him by the hand into the lounge Monty:

 You shouldn't treat each other so badly.
 He's been working